Ruby Murray: Legacy

-Murray's popularity led to her name being adopted in Cockney rhyming slang as a rhyme for "curry".
+Murray had a shy, girl next door persona, with her appeal to audiences everywhere lying in her "Irish sense of humour and her naturalness".
+Her popularity led to her name being adopted in Cockney rhyming slang as a rhyme for "curry", something she found amusing.
 The phrase "have a ruby" appears in various episodes of the BBC TV comedy series Only Fools and Horses.
 It also appeared in another BBC sitcom series, The Royle Family.

 A play about Murray's life, Ruby, written by the Belfast playwright Marie Jones, opened at the Group Theatre in Belfast in April 2000.
 A second play, by Michael Cameron, opened in Belfast on 13 February 2019 and was sold out at all performances.

-Virgin Atlantic G-VYUM, a Boeing 787-9, is named the “Ruby Murray” in her honour.
+Virgin Atlantic G-VYUM, a Boeing 787-9, is named the "Ruby Murray" in her honour.

+A Belfast City Council plaque commemorating Murray is mounted inside the foyer of the Ulster Hall, where she used to perform.
+In February 2019, the Ulster History Circle erected a blue plaque in her honour near to where she had been born.
+Murray is known locally as "The Village Songbird".

+Her children confirmed what their mother said about having been exploited financially, and Murray received very little from song royalties.
+Her daughter Julie said: "All mum wanted to do was sing.
+She had very little business acumen at all".

+Murray's manager for more than 10 years, Lee Stevens, commented: "She gave happiness to millions of people, but sadly she never found real happiness herself".

+Murray observed in 1979: "As long as I’m singing I'm happy".